AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 }
 ```

-The returned result is consistent with the basic usage content, and we can see the generated image with the image quality parameter set to `standard` as shown in the figure:
+The returned result is consistent with the basic usage content, and you can see the generated image with the image quality parameter set to `standard` as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/j5v15b.png" width="500" class="m-auto"></p>